 PARKERSBURG — West Virginia University at Parkersburg is imparting a brand new experiential studying application for college kids.

-“Having this internship with WVU Parkersburg allows myself and the alternative interns the opportunity to not simplest research within the classroom, however, to take my knowledge beyond the path and apply it to real international situations,” said Brooke Buchanan, an advertising intern in her junior yr in the Communication and Media Studies program.
+“Having this internship with WVU Parkersburg allows me and the alternative interns the opportunity to not simplest research within the classroom, however, to take my knowledge beyond the path and apply it to real international situations,” said Brooke Buchanan, an advertising intern in her junior yr in the Communication and Media Studies program.

-WVU Parkersburg President Chris Gilmer is devoted to constructing a subculture of experiential mastering at WVU Parkersburg wherein our college students examine academic content material by using putting it into practice in real-life settings.
+WVU Parkersburg President Chris Gilmer is devoted to constructing a subculture of experiential mastering at WVU Parkersburg wherein our college students examine academic content material by putting it into practice in real-life settings.

 “I have cautioned writing college students for decades no longer just to inform me, but to reveal me with their words.
-This is because I agree with essentially in learning with the aid of doing, now not simply through listening, or studying, or committing records to memory.
+This is because I agree with learning with the aid of doing, now not simply through listening, studying, or committing records to memory.
 Those matters are critical, but implementation and exercise are greater important,” Dr. Gilmer said.

 Gilmer plans to increase experiential studying to greater degree programs on campus.